Luca poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to When Luca's parents threaten to send him to the deep with Uncle Ugo, he makes the active choice to run away with Alberto to the human town of Portorosso to pursue their Vespa dream., moving from reaction to action.

 The Collapse moment at 69 minutes (72% through) represents the emotional nadir.
 Here, In a moment of fear and self-preservation, Luca betrays Alberto by calling him a "sea monster" when Alberto is exposed to rain.
 Alberto flees heartbroken.
-Luca has lost his best friend and compromised his own identity - a death of innocence and trust., reveals the protagonist at their lowest point.
+Luca has lost his best friend and compromised his own identity - a death of innocence and trust., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Luca decides to compete in the race not for the Vespa, but to find Alberto and make amends.
 He synthesizes his desire for belonging with true acceptance of who he is - he will no longer hide or betray his nature., demonstrating the transformation achieved throughout the journey.